 Following Hudson and Kühner, Kuypers (2014) compared OECD, Latin American, East and Southeast Asian countries and applied an FSITA based on income protection (measured as total decommodification score), work protection and investment in education (government spending) to demonstrate that the majority of East and Southeast Asian cases are categorised as productive, with Indonesia and Japan only displaying more protective characteristics.
 Therefore, Kuypers (2014) argued that discounting the rigidity of East Asian welfare regime might be premature.

+In exploring India’s emergent social policy paradigm, Kühner and Nakray (2017) review the effectiveness of social policy innovations to conclude among others, that the existence of individual (local) state governments in India, undermine the effectiveness of implementing and administering social programmes, explaining thus the significant variation of welfare outcomes.
+Kühner and Nakray (2017) also focus on how far India has moved away from being categorised as a ‘failing informal welfare regime’.
+In their Appendix, they update much of Gough’s (2004) cluster analysis of 61 countries with more recent data (2014 or latest available).
+Their findings suggest that India, along with Bangladesh, Indonesia, the Philippines and Sri Lanka continue to form a separate welfare regime characterized by relatively low public expenditure on education and healthcare services with mixed welfare outcomes.

 More recently, Böger and Öktem (2019) incorporated in their analysis social rights and social stratification indicators to compare across Global North and South welfare regimes.
 Applying a cluster analysis, they identified nine groupings with many matching those identified by Esping-Andersen (1990) while one cluster comprising Costa Rica, Greece, Turkey, Uruguay and United States is categorised as a potential welfare state (Gough, 2004) or proto-welfare state (Abu Sharkh and Gough, 2010) as these welfare regimes displayed low degree of individualisation of social rights with the state not fully assuming responsibility for the well-being of individuals.
 Their argument highlights the importance of taking into account the interaction not just among classes (Esping-Andersen, 1990) but also welfare actors who are involved in managing and delivering welfare provision as there can be remarkable differences within welfare regimes.
 It is not clear however from their data reduction technique and selected variables how the latter could engage in theoretical discussions if a single country (e.g. Argentina, Lithuania) represents its own cluster.

 Regional focus – Latin America